A Computational Approach to Identification of Treatment Effects for Policy Evaluation: Incorporating Additional Identifying Assumptions

 Heuristically, the improvement occurs because, with R(i), the constraint matrix (i.e., the matrix multiplied to the vector $\theta$ in \eqref{eq:constr2}) has greater rank with the variation of $W$ than without.
 See the proof of the theorem for a formal argument.
 Note that non-redundant constraints on $\theta$ do not always guarantee an improvement of the bounds in \eqref{eq:upper2}--\eqref{eq:constr2}, because these constraints may still be non-binding.
 Nevertheless, non-redundancy is a necessary condition for the improvement.
-In comparison, it is unclear how $W$ can pose non-redundant constraints in \citet{mogstad2018using}'s framework as such variables will be subsumed in IV-like estimands as covariates.

 We now show how to incorporate Assumptions U$^{*}$, U, U$^{0}$, MTS, M, and C as additional equality and inequality restrictions in the LP: Given the LP \eqref{eq:upper}--\eqref{eq:constr}, identifying assumptions can be imposed by appending